kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

      Commands related to windows and panes are as follows:

-     break-pane [-dP] [-F format] [-n window-name] [-s src-pane] [-t dst-window] (alias: breakp)
+     break-pane [-abdP] [-F format] [-n window-name] [-s src-pane] [-t dst-window] (alias: breakp)
              Break src-pane off from its containing window to make it the only pane in dst-window.
+With -a or -b, the window is moved to the next index after or before (existing windows are moved if necessary).
 If -d is given, the new window does not become the current window.
-The -P option prints information about the new window after it has been created.
-By default, it uses the format ‘#{session_name}:#{window_index}’ but a different format may be specified with -F.
+The -P option prints information about the new window after it has been cre‐ ated.
+By default, it uses the format ‘#{session_name}:#{window_index}.#{pane_index}’ but a different format may be specified with -F.

      capture-pane [-aepPqCJN] [-b buffer-name] [-E end-line] [-S start-line] [-t target-pane] (alias: capturep)